128technology/docs/docs/about_supported_platforms.md

 * 64GB SSD
 * 1 (1G) Management port

-## Platform Support

-The support provided by 128 Technology

-### Support for 128T on Certified Platforms

-128 Technology will update the [Platform Compatibility Guide](marisa.please.provide) with new platforms that have been tested and certified.
-General Support for selected new platform technology (such as servers, processors, chipsets, and add-in cards) is based on 128 Technology's discretion.

-If a particular platform configuration is not listed on as a certified by the 128T Certification Program, please contact 128 Technology to determine plans for certification of the platform for the 128T.

 ### Support for 128T on Compatible Platforms

 128 Technology will assist customers in problem analysis to determine whether or not the technical issue is related to the third-party platform or software.

-If the root cause is believed to originate from a third-party vendor's product for which 128 Technology does not maintain a cooperative support relationship, the customer is required to open a support request with the third-party vendor's support organization.
+In order to isolate the issue, 128 Technology reserves the right to request that the third-party hardware or software be altered or removed.
+128 Technology does not maintain the ability to test or reproduce issues found when running on compatible platorms, and reserves to right to request testing be done within a customer environment.
+If the root cause is believed to originate from a third-party vendor's product, the customer is required to open a support request with the third-party vendor's support organization.

 ### Support for 128T on Incompatible Platforms

+128 Technology provides no support, or commitments to functionality, stability, and performance of the 128T software on incompatible platforms.